Introduction to Decentralized Finance

 The most common answer to the issue is to offer “slippage tolerance” feature to users which is, in essence, the lowest price you will accept for your asset after the order is executed.
 It is a form of protection from market manipulations which are inevitable when there is such liquidity deficit.

 Decentralization is a good thing for many financial services and platforms, but it should be done correctly and with enough accountability on the part of developers and prominent users.
+To fully understand DeFi, one must grasp its principles and how it contrasts with traditional financial systems.
 While full anonymity seems like a great idea, without any KYC processes, these platforms will never gain the necessary level of popularity!